Fairlight Station History

 The Fairlight Foundation is now a registered charity.
 It was established with the purpose of advancing women in the agriculture industry in New Zealand.
 The Foundation is governed by a Board of Trustees to ensure the integrity of its operations and to uphold the 100 year vision of its founders.

 The Foundation recognises that women remain under represented in leadership roles in agriculture.
-It believes that to succeed in the rural industry today, aspiring rural professionals need well rounded practical expertise supported by formal qualifications.
+It believes that to succeed in the rural industry today, aspiring rural professionals need well rounded practical expertise supported by personal and professional skills to help advance their careers and develop confidence in their abilities and self.

-Internships are the foundation’s signature programme, aiming to enhance career pathways by immersing women for twelve months in working station life so they learn a broad range of practical farming skills, while also completing nationally recognised formal industry and/or academic qualifications with our tertiary training partners.
+Internships are the foundation’s signature programme, aiming to enhance career pathways by immersing women for twelve months in working station life so they learn a broad range of practical farming skills, while also completing nationally recognised agricultural qualificatons and taking part in personal and professional workshops run by specialist providers.

 The Fairlight Foundation is now a registered charity.
 It was established with the purpose of advancing women in the agriculture industry in New Zealand.
 The Foundation is governed by a Board of Trustees to ensure the integrity of its operations and to uphold the 100 year vision of its founders.

 The Foundation recognises that women remain under represented in leadership roles in agriculture.
-It believes that to succeed in the rural industry today, aspiring rural professionals need well rounded practical expertise supported by formal qualifications.
+It believes that to succeed in the rural industry today, aspiring rural professionals need well rounded practical expertise supported by personal and professional skills to help advance their careers and develop confidence in their abilities and self.

-Internships are the foundation’s signature programme, aiming to enhance career pathways by immersing women for twelve months in working station life so they learn a broad range of practical farming skills, while also completing nationally recognised formal industry and/or academic qualifications with our tertiary training partners.
+Internships are the foundation’s signature programme, aiming to enhance career pathways by immersing women for twelve months in working station life so they learn a broad range of practical farming skills, while also completing nationally recognised agricultural qualificatons and taking part in personal and professional workshops run by specialist providers.

 Fairlight Station is located in Northern Southland, just a 45min drive south of Queenstown.
 We are part of a very close-knit rural community and are fortunate to have some of the best spots for hunting, fishing and hiking right on our doorstep.